What is the Window of Tolerance and How It Impacts Your Life

 • Developing grounding techniques to calm the nervous system

-• Practicing mindfulness and presence in the present moment
+• Practising mindfulness and presence in the present moment

 • Engaging in activities that promote relaxation and stress reduction

 By developing self-regulation skills, you can expand your Window of Tolerance, allowing you to manage intense emotions better and respond to stressors healthily.
+These practices can also help you naturally expand your window of tolerance, increasing your resilience and ability to manage stress over time.
 This can lead to improved mental health, increased resilience, and a greater sense of overall well-being.

 In addition to self-regulation, other strategies can help you manage your Window of Tolerance.
 These include:

-• Practicing mindfulness and presence in the present moment
+• Practising mindfulness and presence in the present moment

 • Engaging in activities that promote relaxation and stress reduction